yathishpoojary/Task_DashBoard/README.md

-# Patient Queue
+# Task Dashboard

-This is a Patient queue web application.
+This is a Task Dashboard application.
+Here we can add and update the task.

 ## Technologies
 HTML, SCSS, Typescript, Javascript, node.js, better-sqlite3, Angular